6 Thanksgiving Foods Safe for Cats

 Cats generally can eat the same Thanksgiving foods as humans and dogs, with some small tweaks here and there, so you won’t need to worry about feeding your cat separately during your family celebration.

-This guide will help you figure out how to feed your cat on Thanksgiving and the days following safely, so you can sit back, relax, and enjoy yourself!
+This guide will help you figure out how to feed your cat safely on Thanksgiving and the days following so you can sit back, relax, and enjoy yourself!

 1. Turkey

-Turkey is a great source of protein and thanksgiving foods safe for cats.
+Turkey is a great source of protein and thanksgiving foods that are safe for cats.
 Skinless turkey breasts are especially good because they’re low in fat, which can be hard for cats to digest.
 Ground turkey is also a safe bet.

-And always ensure that the meat has been cooked thoroughly (not pink) to kill bacteria that could harm your cat’s digestive system.
+Always ensure that the meat has been cooked thoroughly (not pink) to kill bacteria that could harm your cat’s digestive system.

 2. Mashed Potatoes

 Cats can eat mashed potatoes, but it’s not a high-quality diet.
-These thanksgiving foods safe for cats need more water in their food than mashed potatoes provide, and the carbohydrate content is too high.
+These Thanksgiving foods safe for cats need more water in their food than mashed potatoes provide, and the carbohydrate content is too high.

 If you’re cooking a big batch of mashed potatoes, boil some extra water and add it to your mashed potatoes before serving them to your cat.

-You can also make two batches of mashed potatoes: one with extra water and one without so that you have something to offer your cat and your family on Thanksgiving.
+You can also make two batches of mashed potatoes: one with extra water and one without, so that you have something to offer your cat and your family on Thanksgiving.

 3. Green Beans